Rapid Finance on 13 July 2014

 Having a good credit rating is about diligent use of finance and knowledgeable use of credit resources, where the latter is just as important.

-For example, you’re thinking about getting a new car and, because you’re a savvy bargain hunter, you’ll shop around until the right finance option presents itself.
-What you may not be aware of however is that making too many inquiries in a short space of time looks suspicious to lenders.
+For example, you’re considering getting a new car and because you’re a savvy bargain hunter, you’ll shop around until the right finance option presents itself.
+What you may not know however is that making too many inquiries in a short space of time looks suspicious to lenders.
 They may assume you’re desperate or think there’s some risk other lenders have identified that they’ve overlooked.
 In these cases, lenders may err on the side of caution and decline your application.

 So what’s changed?